apache/apisix/docs/en/latest/getting-started.md

 }'
 ```

-We use `roundrobin` as the load balancing mechanism, and set `httpbin.org:80` as our upstream target (Upstream) with an ID of `1`.
+We use `roundrobin` as the load balancing mechanism, and set `httpbin.org:80` as our upstream target (Upstream service) with an ID of `1`.
 For more information on the fields, see [Admin API](./admin-api.md).

 :::note Note
-Creating an upstream is not actually necessary, as we can use [Plugin](./architecture-design/plugin.md) to intercept the request and then respond directly.
-However, for the purposes of this guide, we assume that at least one upstream needs to be set up.
+Creating an Upstream service is not actually necessary, as we can use [Plugin](./architecture-design/plugin.md) to intercept the request and then respond directly.
+However, for the purposes of this guide, we assume that at least one Upstream service needs to be set up.
 :::

 ### Bind the Route to the Upstream

-We've just created an Upstream (referencing our backend service), now let's bind a Route for it!
+We've just created an Upstream service (referencing our backend service), now let's bind a Route for it!

 ```bash
 curl "http://127.0.0.1:9080/apisix/admin/routes/1" -H "X-API-KEY: edd1c9f034335f136f87ad84b625c8f1" -X PUT -d '